Mon – Sun: 24/7 Plumbing

 So, before discovering the reason behind the leak, ensure it’s a leak rather than stagnant water.
 In any case, the situation isn’t desirable, and you may require a better drainage system.
 Similarly, poor ventilation systems can lead to water collecting on the floor.

 It would help to be careful about these problems, as stagnant water in a bathroom can damage the flooring.
 It may also lead to the growth of mould, which could have severe health implications.
-And unfortunately, a bathroom exhaust fan can only do so much.
+Unfortunately, a bathroom exhaust fan can only do so much.
 So, if you find these to be the problem behind the water on the bathroom floor, contact a plumber immediately.
-If you can, turn off the main shutoff valve to stop water wastage from your leaky toilet whilst waiting for a professional.
+Turn off the main shutoff valve to stop water wastage from your leaky toilet while waiting for a professional.

 Now, let’s move on to some common causes of a leaking toilet base.